Evanc123/tdvae-pytorch/README.md

 # tdvae-pytorch
-Implementation of the Temporal Difference Autoencoder in Pytorch
+Implementation of the Temporal Difference Autoencoder in Pytorch.
+Still a work in progress.